rlwakefield/CoMaCon/README.md

 6. Delete all of the files from the current COMACON folder in the "C:\inetpub\wwwroot\COMACON" folder.
 7. Copy all of the files from the unzipped .zip file to the "C:\inetpub\wwwroot\COMACON" folder.
 8. Recycle the COMACON Application Pool and you are good to go.

-# Issue Reporting/Enhancement Suggestions
-I am always up for new enhancements, but the ultimate game is that I will be working on bugs at first.
-Once I get those out of the way for the most part, then I will be working on more of the enhancements.

 Thanks for all of your support in helping me making this thing a potential reality!